yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### MATLAB Example: Calculate the sum of the numbers from 1 to 100

-Write a MATLAB for loop that calculates the sum of the numbers from 1 to 100?
+**Question:** Write a MATLAB program to calculates the sum of the numbers from 1 to 100 using a for loop.

 ```matlab
 sum = 0;